NixOS/nixos-hardware/framework/OLD-BEHAVIOUR-DEPRECATION.md

 ## How to update

 By preference, there will already be a specialised module for your model's configuration.
+If you have an 11th gen Intel Framework 13 and were importing the `framework` profile, you would need to update to use the `framework-11th-gen-intel` profile instead.

 If not and you have a 13-inch model, the common module under `framework/13-inch/common/default.nix` can be imported directly, and the options provided can be used in your own system's configuration.